-Each year, First Peoples Fund honors and celebrates exceptional American Indian artists who embody the collective spirit—that which manifests self-awareness and a sense of responsibility to sustain the cultural fabric of a community.
+Each year, First Peoples Fund honors and celebrates exceptional American Indian, Alaska Native and Native Hawaiian artists who embody the Collective Spirit®—that which manifests self-awareness and a sense of responsibility to sustain the cultural fabric of a community.
 First Peoples Fund chooses its Community Spirit Award honorees for their commitment to sustaining the cultural values of Native people.

 Artists are absolutely central to producing the tangible, visible forms of creation that help the people know who they are.
 They manifest the tools that support the spiritual practices of the people: the beadwork and clothing that prepare the dancers for the dance; the pipes for ceremony; the drums and rattles for the songs and prayers.
 Visioning is an important part of all Native cultures, and producing art gives presence to the visions of the people.